-Most of the bus options I looked at were out of Chicago, although there are a few out of Milwaukee.
-The Milwaukee option didn’t work in my schedule get ule.
+Most of the bus options I looked at were out of Chicago, although a few were out of Milwaukee.
+The Milwaukee option didn’t work in my schedule.

 Outside of the cost of taking a bus from Chicago, there is the cost of getting to Chicago.
-If I take Metra to Chicago, that adds $9.50 and $22- $25 (with a discount) for Amtrak.
+Taking Metra to Chicago adds $9.50 and $22- $25 (with a discount) for Amtrak.
 The Metra line and Amtrak both take me to Union Station, and the bus stations or loading areas are not far from there.

 Greyhound gives some flexibility for travel.
 I have the option of taking Amtrak up to Milwaukee Intermodal Station from Sturtevant and then leave from there and take buses for the rest of the trip.